fortrabbit/help/docs/craft-3-deploy-craft-copy.md

 ## Installing and using Craft Copy

-Please see the Craft Copy usage guide at Github [github.com/fortrabbit/craft-copy](https://github.com/fortrabbit/craft-copy#requirements).
-It guides you through the
+Please see the **[Craft Copy usage guide at GitHub](https://github.com/fortrabbit/craft-copy#requirements)**.
+It guides you through the process of installing the plugin, connecting your App, deploying code, assets and database.

 ## Alternative ways to deploy Craft CMS